jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     E    TypeError: unsupported operand type(s) for -: 'list' and 'list'

   Since I only need the first part of the list, I can get the specific item by using its index.
-Python uses zero-based indexing so the first item is at index ``0`` and the second item at ``1``
+Python uses zero-based indexing so the first item is at index ``0`` and the second item at ``1`` see :doc:`/data_structures/lists`
 * I add a failing test to ``test_string_split_method`` to test getting specific parts of the :doc:`list </data_structures/lists>` created from splitting a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_

   .. code-block:: python